Paul Marmet

 K?

-And where is the blackbody radiation emitted by all the dark matter of
+And where is the blackbody radiation emitted by all the dark

 the universe?